 Also, your Bitcoins are safe from the hands of hackers (who hack into a server), as no script is downloaded by Electrum.
 A server can be operated by just about anyone, as the Python code is essentially open source by nature.
 Members of the Electrum community can review the code and the decentralization of the Electrum wallet further protects users.

-The latest version of the Electrum wallet was made available to users on the 21st of August, 2020.
-This new update is known as version 1.3.5 and you can easily set up this Electrum wallet when you follow the 10 steps highlighted below.
+The latest version of the Electrum wallet was made available to users on the 21st of August, 2020 and you can easily set up this Electrum wallet when you follow the 10 steps highlighted below.

 ▶ Step #1: Download Electrum Wallet